Last Updated 7 Oct 2024

 • Microsoft Edge: Ctrl + F5

 If you’re still seeing error 400, double check the URL you’re using.
-Typos in the URL are another common cause of the error.
+Typos or special characters in the URL are another common cause of the error.
 Given how many URLs we use per day, it’s very easy mistake to make.

 If you typed the URL, take a good look at it to make sure you didn’t make a mistake.